-My youth pastor said that worship is more than just singing the words.
-We need to be thinking about the words.
+My youth pastor said that worship is more than just singing the words; we need to be thinking about the words.

 When I sit down every week after we’ve sung a few praise songs in church, my though process is similar to this: Seriously?
 Did I really just zone out for all of those songs?
 I just sang four hymns, and they didn’t count for anything?
 Why can’t I pay attention?